It began as most things do in Napa Valley - over a table replete with good food and good wines.

 Although the original members of the Napa Valley Vintners often referred to themselves as “an eating and drinking society," they set in motion the hospitality, industry advocacy and marketing activities that have focused worldwide attention on the uniqueness of this small valley as one of the premier winegrowing regions in the world.

 "Fifty years ago, few recognized the name Napa Valley in world wine circles," said the late Robert Mondavi a few years ago.
 "Now the world looks at Napa Valley vintners as leaders in the world wine community."
-The vintners are community leaders as illustrated by the efforts to establish the Ag Preserve in the late 1960s, and are also committed to supporting the well-being of the local community, having given more than $110 million to local nonprofit organizations since the inception of Auction Napa Valley, the organization's community fundraiser.
+The vintners are community leaders as illustrated by the efforts to establish the Ag Preserve in the late 1960s, and are also committed to supporting the wellbeing of the local community, having given $225 million to local nonprofit organizations since the inception of Auction Napa Valley, the organization's community fundraiser.

 Today members of the Napa Valley Vintners focus on preserving Napa Valley as a viticultural and enological treasure; producing the highest quality wines; advocating on issues of interest to the Napa Valley wine industry; and marketing Napa Valley wines in the national and international marketplace.
 Seven decades later, vintners still meet regularly.
 Membership has grown tremendously, but the essential camaraderie and partnership remains.